Zurich is the largest city in Switzerland, a gorgeous, peaceful country in Central Europe.

 It is located on Lake Zurich, where it flows into the River Limmat , in the north of Switzerland.

 Zurich is an extremely important city for Switzerland because it serves as the financial center of the country.

-It is also the education center of Switzerland, with its two major universities, ETH Zürich and University of Zurich listed among world’s 15 best universities.
+It is also the education center of Switzerland, with its two major universities, ETH Zürich and the University of Zurich listed among the world’s 15 best universities.

 Due to its vicinity to tourist resorts in the Swiss Alps and its mountainous scenery, it is often called “the portal to the Alps”.